-The title of this post was inspired by one of the last scenes in one of my favorite movies Kingdom of Heaven.
-During the scene Balien (Orlando Bloom) is speaking to a crowd of scared residents of Jerusalem during the time of the Crusades of the 12th Century.
+Inspired by one of my favorite movies, Kingdom of Heaven.
+The movie takes place during the time of the Crusades of the 12th Century.
+During the one scene Balien (Orlando Bloom) is speaking to a crowd of scared residents of Jerusalem.
 While his speech focuses on religion and the various claims to pieces of land, the statement “No one has claim.
-All have claim!” speaks to me about our current COVID-19 predicament, particularly statements by governments, experts and the media that noone has ever thought of preparing or responding to a COVID-19 like outbreak.
+All have claim!” speaks to me.
+It speaks to me in relation to our current COVID-19 predicament, particularly statements by governments, experts and the media that no-one has ever thought of preparing or responding to a COVID-19 like outbreak.
 They are wrong.
 All are responsible.
-Noone is responsible.
+No-one is responsible.

 What does that mean?
-It means in many, many planning documents from the Local, State and Federal level, there is mention of and prompts for localities, government organizations and even the private sector to prepare for outbreaks of this magnitude.
+It means pandemic planning exists in many, many planning documents found at the Local, State and Federal levels.
 This is where “All have claim!” comes in.
-Watch early or even recent news briefs and officials have made and continue to make statements like, “Noone could have planned for this” or “Who could have thought of this?”.
-Yes, we could have, and yes, we did think of this.
+The world is hearing statements like, “No-one could have planned for this” or “Who could have thought of this?”.
+Yes, we could have.
+Yes, we did think of this.
 In fact, some leaders sign a document every year that states we are “NIMS Compliant”.
 What’s more, it’s usually on official letterhead.
 So what is NIMS?

-The National Incident Management System (NIMS) is a national guiding document for Local, State, Federal, Tribal and Private Sector partners to use to prepare for and respond to all-hazards…ALL…hazards, including pandemics.
+The National Incident Management System (NIMS) is a national guiding document for Local, State, Federal, Tribal and Private Sector partners.
+NIMS is a guide to use to prepare for and respond to all-hazards…ALL…hazards, including pandemics.
 In the 2017 version of NIMS “Public Health” is mentioned 14 times.
-These mentions include areas like Public Information, Multiagency Coordination Groups (MAC Group) and how to incorporate Public Health and other partners in Operations within the Incident Command System (ICS).
+These mentions include areas like Public Information and Multiagency Coordination Groups (MAC Group).
+They further include how to incorporate Public Health and other partners in Operations within the Incident Command System (ICS).

 I’ve found that similar partnerships across the Public Health, Public Safety, Healthcare and Private sector are not equal or efficient.
-My $.02 on a viable path forward:
+Below are my thoughts on how we move forward from here.

 - Public Health and Healthcare get a better seat at the table

-- I was fortunate in that my Public Safety and Emergency Management partners understood the value of Public Health and Healthcare as partners in emergency preparedness.
+- Public Safety and Emergency Management partners must understand the value of Public Health and Healthcare as partners in emergency preparedness.
 I also saw where this was not the case, but it’s a two-way street.

-- Public Health and Healthcare need to step up in preparing their own staffs for real world responses and with a louder voice among their Local, State and Federal partners
+- Public Health and Healthcare need to step up.
+They need to prepare their own staffs for real world responses and with a louder voice among their Local, State and Federal partners

 - Require ICS training for all employees up to the 300 level

-- This is required for some government employees, but should be expanded to the Private sector also as this course provides more hands-on training than the lower level and sometimes online only ICS courses
+- This is required for some government employees.
+This should be required by Private sector partners and tied to funding and license approvals.
+These courses provide more hands-on training than the lower level and sometimes online only ICS courses

 - Get rid of the Hospital Incident Command System (HICS)